The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Conclusions

-\item \uline{Electromagnetic properties of the MBHBs contributing to GW strain in the PTA band.} We find that the binaries contributing most to the background, as well as the CW candidates, will typically appear as AGN rather than quasars, the latter corresponding to only $9$–$16$\% of the CW candidates and just $3$\% of the background binaries.
+\item {Electromagnetic properties of the MBHBs contributing to GW strain in the PTA band.} We find that the binaries contributing most to the background, as well as the CW candidates, will typically appear as AGN rather than quasars, the latter corresponding to only $9$–$16$\% of the CW candidates and just $3$\% of the background binaries.
 This is a consequence of their low Eddington ratio (below $10^{-2}$), which is typical of massive MBHs at low redshift.
-The host galaxies have low star formation rates, resulting from the time delay between the galaxy merger and the GW emission phase in the PTA band.
+The host galaxies are expected to have low star formation rates, resulting from the time delay between the galaxy merger and the GW emission phase in the PTA band.
 However, we find that the CW candidates can outshine their host galaxies, particularly in the X-ray and radio bands, provided that their accretion rate satisfies $f_{\rm Edd} > 10^{-3}$.
 Even for slow-accreting systems, under optimistic assumptions up to $80$\% ($30$\%) of the CW candidates are brighter than their hosts in the radio (X-ray) band.
 This suggests that the radio band is the best suited for identifying multi-messenger MBHBs brighter than the host galaxies.
-Overall, since CW candidates are typically outshined by their hosts in the optical and near-infrared bands, searching for binaries using light curve variability in galactic nuclei is expected to be challenging.
+Overall, since CW candidates are typically outshined by their hosts in the optical and NIR bands, searching for binaries using light curve variability in galactic nuclei is expected to be challenging.
 The existing MBHB candidates identified using such methods exhibit larger bolometric luminosities than the CW candidates extracted from our simulation.
-This indicates a potential selection bias in favor of more luminous, but rarer, MBHB candidates, or it suggests an alternative explanation for apparent periodicity.
-We have also noticed that CW candidates are mostly located in galaxy groups and clusters, suggesting that the CW sky location prior could follow the number density distribution of observed galaxies.
+This indicates a potential selection bias in favor of more luminous (but rarer) MBHB candidates; alternatively, it suggests that there must be another explanation behind the apparent periodicity.
+We also noticed that CW candidates are mostly located in galaxy groups and clusters, suggesting that the CW sky location prior could follow the number density distribution of observed galaxies.